 This I acts towards a world that faces it as other, but in the consumption of desire it attempts to prove to itself that nothing is truly other, that it is truth and essence alone, for there is nothing that withstands its negation.
 To it otherness is but an appearance whose truth is the I. The issue with “I am I” is not just its poverty as a claim, for it is a meaningless tautology, but also an ontological one.
 The ontology of self-consciousness is not simply a tautological declaration of self-relation, nor is the experience of self-consciousness simply such a declaration.
 To be capable of self-consciousness is not the capacity to simply recognize myself as an individuality, but to recognize consciousness in general, that is, to recognize other consciousnesses and their likeness and difference to mine.
 What does ‘I am I’ mean when I have no concept of other ‘I’s against which I differentiate?
 Nothing.

 The problem with mistaking the claim of ‘I am I’ as a proof of self-consciousness lies in that for us it carries too many assumptions from our already deeply socially embedded self-awareness and the resulting internally self-reflective consciousness.
-To be genuinely self-conscious is to see my consciousness from the point of another consciousness while in the standpoint of my own consciousness.
+To be genuinely self-conscious is to see my self-consciousness from the point of another self-consciousness while in the standpoint of my own self-consciousness.
 When we say we are very self-conscious about ourselves in any manner, Hegel means something deeply similar by his concept of self-consciousness.
-We mean by this that we are aware of how others are aware of us, and that we are aware of their actual or possible capacity of being aware of our being aware of them.
+We mean by this that we are aware of how others are aware of us, and that we are aware they are capable of being self-aware just as we are.

 The formula of self-consciousness is thus this: I am aware of you being aware of me being aware of you.
 Through you, I have been forced into becoming aware of myself as consciousness which is the object of consciousness, i.e. self-awareness has been achieved for both through a mediation of each other.
 In other words, self-consciousness is a reflective cognition between two genuine others in which the other is recognized as other yet as of the same kind.
 Self-consciousness is this closed circuit of recognition between two.